 COMM 311 - Advanced Public Relations (4)

 Advanced public relations skills are learned, with emphasis on strategy and evaluation techniques applied to case studies.
 Students develop individual case studies using a multi-stage writing process.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: COMM 301.